romilshah98/Hello_World_React/README.md

 # Hello World in React
 ## Created react app without using create-react-app

-Designed a simple react page and hosted it using a simple express server.
+Designed a simple react page and hosted it using a simple using express with NodeJs.